 - Juice from 1/2 of a lemon

 Put the water and elderberries in a pot over medium heat.
-Once you get a rolling boil, reduce heat and allow to simmer for 45 minutes to an hour, stirring frequently.
+Once you get a low boil, reduce heat and allow to simmer for 45 minutes to an hour, stirring frequently.
 Remove from heat and allow to cool slightly.
 Mash the berries with a potato masher.
 Strain the berries out of the liquid with a fine mesh strainer.
 When the liquid has cooled to nearly room temperature, add the honey and stir thoroughly.
 Then squeeze the juice from 1/2 of a lemon into the mixture and stir again.
 Pour the syrup into a glass jar and store in the fridge for up to 2 weeks.

 You can add other beneficial ingredients to this syrup to enhance its immune boosting power.
 I like to add ginger, cinnamon, and cloves.
 You can also make a variation with sugar if you want to use less honey.
 Keep in mind, children under 12 months shouldn’t have honey, so if making the syrup for very young children, you should use sugar or maple syrup in place of the honey.
 There are also variations of elderberry syrup that are safe to water bath can, for longer shelf life, if you have lots of berries you want to process for later use.